 Ocean Avenue and East Lake Drive

-This cute and creative playground (no relation to Imagination Playground in lower Manhattan) may be best for early walkers and climbers who need to practice their skills.
+This cute and creative playground (no relation to the Imagination Playground in Lower Manhattan) may be best for early walkers and climbers who need to practice their skills.
 There are no swings or slides here, just a black-and-white structure to climb.
-The littles will love the animals with cut-out faces, and caregivers will appreciate the copious shade.
+The littles love the animals with cut-out faces, and caregivers appreciate the copious shade.
 An elaborate bronze dragon becomes a fun water feature to play on when it’s hot.
 (Bonus: This playground is almost entirely in the shade.)
 No bathrooms, but the Lincoln Road playground bathrooms are a short walk away.

 7. Garfield Tot Lot

 This is a small toddler-exclusive play area, with a jungle gym and a slide that's just the right size for little legs.
 Pre-walkers and those who just learned have ample space to practice their new skills without getting trampled by the big-kid set.
 There are no bathrooms here.